iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Fundamental Proximal Gradient Inequality.md

     \mathcal G_L(x) &\in \nabla f(x) + \partial g(x^+).
 \end{aligned}
 $$

+We can do this by standard rules of non-smooth convex analysis.

+**Remark**

+Convexity of $f$ is not necessary for the claim to hold.
+This is true for all non-convex but differential $f$ as well.

 #### **Lemma 0.2 | Fundamental proximal gradient lemma**
 > Suppose that $h = f + g$ where $g$ is convex and $f$ is Lipschitz smooth.